Coming October 2020

 Continuing Education Credits

-Participants who attend the full 2 days workshop will receive 11 to12 hours of continuing education credits from MN boards of Psychology, Social Works, Counseling and Marriage and Family Therapy.
-The applications for CE approval is in process.
-The workshop is currently approved to earn 12 EMDRIA credits.
+Participants who attend the full 2 days workshop will receive 12 hours of continuing education credits from MN boards of Psychology, Social Works, Counseling and Marriage and Family Therapy.
+The workshop is also approved to earn 12 EMDRIA credits.

 ADA Needs : We would be happy to accommodate your ADA needs.
 Please reach out via email to firstname.lastname@example.org or call 612-889-2975